 This seminar is designed for primary care physicians, gastroenterologists, gastrointestinal surgeons and their associates who participate in the care of patients with gastrointestinal and hepatic disorders.
 The course will also be of value to technicians, nurses and physicians who participate in endoscopy, gastrointestinal motility procedures, and pH-monitoring procedures.
 Parts of this activity may also be of benefit to pulmonologists and ear, nose, throat specialists.

 The intended result of this continuing medical education activity is to improve knowledge, competence, performance and patient outcomes in the management of gastroenterological diseases by primary care physicians, gastroenterologists, and ancillary staff involvement in the management of gastroenterological diseases.
 At the completion of this seminar the participant should be able to:

-- Comprehend the mechanistic basis for management of commonly encoutered GI ailments.
+Comprehend the mechanistic basis for management of commonly encountered GI ailments.

-- Discuss the evaluation and monitoring of management of inflammatory bowel disease (IBD).
+Discuss the evaluation and monitoring of management of inflammatory bowel diseases (IBD).

-- Review current approaches to diagosis and management of alcholic and non-alcholic fatty liver.
+Review current approaches to diagnosis and management of alcoholic and non-alcoholic fatty liver.

-- Recognize the options for colon cancer screenin and the clinical factors associated with hereditary GI cancer syndromes.
+Recognize the options for colon cancer screening and the clinical factors associated with hereditary GI cancer syndromes.